airbrake/airbrake/README.md

 The Airbrake gem defines two helper methods available inside Rails controllers:
 `#notify_airbrake` and `#notify_airbrake_sync`.
-If you want to notify Airbrake from your controllers manually, it's usually a good idea to prefer them over `Airbrake.notify`, because they automatically add information from the Rack environment to notices. `#notify_airbrake` is asynchronous (immediately returns `nil`), while `#notify_airbrake_sync` is synchronous (waits for responses from the server and returns them).
+If you want to notify Airbrake from your controllers manually, it's usually a good idea to prefer them over [`Airbrake.notify`][airbrake-notify], because they automatically add information from the Rack environment to notices. `#notify_airbrake` is asynchronous, while `#notify_airbrake_sync` is synchronous (waits for responses from the server and returns them).
 The list of accepted arguments is identical to `Airbrake.notify`.

 #### Additional features: user reporting, sophisticated API